- Headache Pain

 Headache is a very common pain complaint.
 It is estimated that 45 million people in the U.S. experience chronic headache pain.
 There are several types of headache.
 The most common are tension headache, migraine headache, sinus headache and cluster headache.
 Different types of headache pain respond best to different treatment approaches.

 during my growing up years until a chiropractor helped me get relief when I was in college.
-I’m happy to say that I have not had a migraine headache for about 30 years but I still remember how terrible they were.
+I’m happy to say that I have not had a migraine headache since then but I still remember how terrible they were.
 I understand how bad it can be and that’s why helping people with headache pain, whether it is migraine or another type of headache, is important to me.
 I know that many people can get headache relief using natural means instead of resorting to strong medications or surgery.
-I know because it has been commonplace in my office for 28 years.
+I know because it has been commonplace in my office for over 35 years.